Woolloomooloo

 Woolloomooloo was originally a working-class district of Sydney and has only recently changed with gentrification of the inner city areas of Sydney.
 The redevelopment of the waterfront, particularly the construction of the housing development on the Finger Wharf, has caused major change.
-Areas of public housing (Housing NSW a.k.a.
-"Housing Commission") still exist in the suburb, with 22% homes in the 2011 postcode, owned by the Department of Housing, in front of Redfern, Eastlakes and Glebe.
+Areas of public housing still exist in the suburb, with 22% homes in the 2011 postcode, owned by Housing NSW, in front of Redfern, Eastlakes and Glebe.

+Woolloomooloo is home to Artspace, an independent, not-for-profit, contemporary art space which is located in the heritage-listed Gunnery building.

 History

 Aboriginal culture

-The current spelling of Woolloomooloo is derived from the name of the first homestead in the area, Wolloomooloo House, built by the first landowner John Palmer.
+The current spelling of "Woolloomooloo" is derived from the name of the first homestead in the area, Wolloomooloo House, built by the first landowner John Palmer.
 There is debate as to how Palmer came up with the name with different Aboriginal words being suggested.
 Anthropologist J.D.
 McCarthy wrote in 'NSW Aboriginal Places Names', in 1946, that Woolloomooloo could be derived from either Wallamullah, meaning place of plenty or Wallabahmullah, meaning a young black kangaroo.

 In 1852, the traveller Col. G.C.
-Mundy wrote that the name came from Wala-mala, meaning an Aboriginal burial ground.
+Mundy wrote that the name came from Wala-mala, meaning an "[Aboriginal] burial ground".
 It has also been suggested that the name means field of blood, due to the alleged Aboriginal tribal fights that took place in the area, or that it is from the pronunciation by Aboriginals of windmill, from the one that existed on Darlinghurst ridge until the 1850s.

 European settlement

 After the First Fleet's arrival in Sydney, the area was initially recognised as Garden Cove or Garden Island Cove after the nearby small wooded Garden Island, off the shore.
 The first land grant was given to John Palmer in 1793 to allow him to run cattle for the fledgling colony.

-An 1832 map by Thomas Mitchell shows "Wooloomooloo Estate" extending from the road "To South Head" northwards to Wooloomooloo Bay.
+An 1832 map by Thomas Mitchell shows "Woolloomooloo Estate" extending from the road "To South Head" northwards to Woolloomooloo Bay.
 To the east lies a hill with windmills and a "New Prison", and land grants on the peninsula that is now the suburbs of Potts Point and Elizabeth Bay.

 In the 1840s, the farm land was subdivided into what is now Woolloomooloo, Darlinghurst and parts of Surry Hills.
 Originally the area saw affluent residents building grand houses, many with spectacular gardens, attracted by the bay and close proximity to the city and Government House.

 The area slowly started to change after expensive houses were built in Elizabeth Bay and further east and a road was needed from Sydney.
 It was for this reason that William Street was built, dividing the land for the first time.

+Woolloomooloo became a working-class district from the 1870s until the late-19th century.
+Its proximity to the docks and industrial waterfront, combined with overflown housing and poor sanitation, gave it a reputation as one of Sydney's tougher, lower-income neighbourhoods.

+Woolloomooloo Bay was used extensively as a port.
+As recently as October 1971, the Maritime Services Board opened a 200 metre berth on the western side of the bay.